RemiVine/Thesis-template-IHEID-RV-2021/README.md

 # Thesis-template-IHEID, some information
 This is a LaTeX template for paper-based IHEID thesis.
-I built it using *overleaf*, I am not sure it works directly on other LaTeX.
+I built it using *overleaf*, I am not sure it works directly on other LaTeX editors.

 The template allows to have a thesis with independent chapters, containing their own appendices and bibliographies.
-On the other hand, it is meant to have sections, figures, etc. numbered as part of a consistent document.
+On the other hand, it is meant to have sections, figures, etc. numbered as part of a consistent document, so  that there is no multiple sections, tables, figures, etc., labelled similarly.

 The use of this template shall be rather intuitive.
 The folder "Chapter" is meant to include the main.tex document, one by one, of your thesis.
 The respective bibliographies are to be inserted in the "Bibliography" folder.

-There is one bibliography per paper and only the referred documents are displayed in the bibliography.
+There is one bibliography per paper and only the cited references are displayed in the bibliography.
 I chose the "Chicago" style, you can change that in the "BIBLIOGRAHPY" part of the "packages.tex" file (the *ad hoc* *\stylechoice* command).

 :warning:          Every chapter contains its own appendix.
 The appendix for each paper must be put within *\begin{subappendices}* ... *\end{subappendices}*

 ## The folder contains:

  - **Bibliographies**
      - *preamble.bib*